-Linux is an open operating-system.
+Linux is an open operating system.
 Almost 60% of the website’s backend is operated by Linux os.
-Either you are a web developer, or hosting provider.
+Either you are a web developer, or a hosting provider.
 You must have knowledge regarding Linux top Commands.
-To understand basics, continue reading
+To understand the basics, continue reading

 Linux OS operates through different working commands.
 Any Individual should know its top basic commands in case of troubleshooting its web apps.

 In this blog post, we will be covering top Linux commands for hosting.
 To help a Sysadmin to troubleshoot whenever an error occurs.
 The lists of some very basic Linux commands may help you out.

 Many hosting admins, so-called sysadmins, do not know much about Linux OS.
 But, as a sysadmin, if you are looking for top Linux commands that can help you in solving fundamental problems.
 Let’s be us.